 2. What indoor wiring work needs to be done?

-One element that is often overlooked is the wiring work which needs to be done at your location.
+One element that is often overlooked is the wiring work that needs to be done at your location.
 If a fibre-point is available, you might need to re-use this, but note that the fibre points are often at the entrance of your premise or close to a stairwell etc. This is not necessarily the place where you actually need your internet access in your office.
 So you’d need to take care of the (LAN) wiring in your premise.
-If no fibre point is available yet, it’s a different story, as the fibre operator need to work out an arrangement with the building owner, which likely requires hacking and construction adding longer waiting time and high one-time cost.
+If no fibre point is available yet, it’s a different story, as the fibre operator needs to work out an arrangement with the building owner, which likely requires hacking and construction, adding a longer waiting time and high one-time cost.

 3. How long will it take to install?

-Installation lead-time can vary drastically and is dependent on the location, availability of the fibrepoint in the premise and available network capacity.
+Installation lead-time can vary drastically and is dependent on the location, availability of the fibrepoint in the premise, and available network capacity.
 If all is available, it can be activated within 2 weeks.
 If elements are missing or additional construction is required, it will be longer.
 So make sure you check up-front what delivery time is committed to you, so you're not stuck without internet when your business or office opens.
 Or choose a provider which offers wireless service first (usually within 1-2 days) and switches over to Fibre once the line is ready, like the MyRepublic Fibre/LTE service.